 After gathering feedback and relevant information from users and stakeholders, the work is broken down into a list of tasks.
 By segmenting the project into smaller, manageable chunks, teams can deliver results faster, resolve issues on the spot, and adapt to sudden changes easier.

 In the Develop stage, developers start coding.
-Depending on the programming language, developers install on their local machines appropriate IDEs, code editors, and other technologies for achieving maximum productivity.
+Depending on the programming language, developers install on their local machines appropriate IDEs (Python IDEs, Java IDEs, etc), code editors, and other technologies for achieving maximum productivity.

 In most cases, developers have to follow certain coding styles and standards to ensure a uniform coding pattern.
 This makes it easier for any team member to read and understand the code.